Like us on Facebook Follow us on Twitter Follow us on LinkedIn

 What happens if I attend a technical training event and there is no CEU sign-in sheet?

 Occasionally some course providers are not yet aware of this formal system that assures CCA's have participated in training events.
 You can self-report this event by going to https://www.certifiedcropadviser.org/login/links/25.
-The form is completed on-line and it is submitted to the International Certified Crop Adviser headquarters in Wisconsin.
+The form is completed online and it is submitted to the International Certified Crop Adviser headquarters in Wisconsin.

 After I submit a self-reporting form, how does the CCA Board verify that I attended the course and the course content?

-Your application is subject to audit by the Prairie CCA Board.
+Your application is subject to an audit by the Prairie CCA Board.
 If you are audited, you will need to supply documentation of your attendance and a copy of the meeting agenda and presenters.

 Why is this self-reporting system so informal in requirements compared to the pre-approved CEU's and sign-in sheets?

 This system provides CCA's an opportunity to accumulate CEU's even if the course provider neglects to pre-apply for credits.
 Many eligible professional development events like computer training, time management courses, etc. may fall within this category.
 This reporting system is similar to the honour system used by the Institutes of Agrology (MIA, SIA and AIA) in tracking self-reported continuing professional development.
-Providing false information is a violation of the CCA Code of Ethics and may cause the revocation of your CCA status.
+Providing false information is a violation of the CCA Code of Ethics and may be considered grounds for the revocation of your CCA status.

 What is the difference between self-reporting and self-study CEU's?